Why are we told to STUDY?

 Of course all of this is fruitless academics IF we do not trust it, and apply it to our lives.
 If we individually and corporately as a church body do not demonstrate the life and will of God in our lives and ministries.
 By the way, if parents do not demonstrate that God's Word and will is vital for their lives, through studying the Bible neither will their children.

 The material in this outline has been compiled from our Bible course "The Family of God Bible Outlines" a Biblicist perspective of discipleship for the family of God.
 Focused on learning to know the person of God and His will for our lives.
-All scripture references are from the authority of the KJV To why and how you can trust that authority Press Here
+All scripture references are from the authority of the KJV of the Bible.

 Thank you for visiting our site and taking the time to read and consider what is said here.
 If it has been a help to you, I would appreciate your comments and any questions you may have, or if I may be of more help to you in reaching your potential in Christ our Lord.